Shravanilonkar/Python-Django-CRUD-operations/README.md

 This Django project implements CRUD operations, featuring a signup page.
 HTML files are stored in the templates folder, while CSS and JavaScript files for validation are stored in the static folder.
+The Signup.html provides the main signup functionality.